 то RRO RAS/SPS Name Planning or Operational Telem.
-(Y/N) Year of Installation Default Status Notified Neighbor Description COMED RFC Kincaid Unit Stability Trip Scheme 2 Operational/Non- redundant N Pre-1995 Armed MISO To prevent first swing and/or oscillatory instability of either unit, a Multi-Phase Fault High-Speed Sectionalizing Scheme and a Multiple Line Outage Scheme is normally disabled when one unit is out of service.
-COMED RFC Lisle Auto Sectionalizing 1 Operational /Non- redundant N 2003 Armed To alleviate MVA.
-To alleviate loading on TR84, the 138 kV bus tie '2-3' will auto-close and the 138 kV bus tie '3-4' will trip whenever TR84 loading exceeds 500 MVA.
-COMED RFC Lisle Auto-Closing 1 Operational /Non- redundant N 2003 Armed To auto-clos se the 345 kV Bus Tie '2-3' at 103 Lisle for the line loc kout of Lisle - L ombard 345 k V line L10321.
-COMED RFC Powerton Unit Stability Trip Schemes 2 Operational/Non- redundant N Pre-1995 & 2017 Armed MISO To prevent generator instability, the Multiple li ne outage trip scher ne will trip the F owerton units for the loss of station outlets.
-COMED RFC Powerton L0302 and L0304 Unit Trip Schemes Operational N 2017 Disarmed MISO To prevent first swing instability of the Powert on units as a result o of a close-in thre ee-phase fault s during certai n line outages.
-COMED RFC Quad Cities Unit Stability Trip Scheme Operational N Pre-1995 Armed MISO то RRO RAS/SPS Name Planning or Operational Telem.
-(Y/N) Year of Installation Default Status Notified Neighbor Description To prevent Quad Citie es unit instability for a clo ose-in three-phase fa ault, the scheme e will trip Unit 2 2.
-COMED RFC Wolfs Crossing TR 81 Trip Scheme Operational N 2006 Armed To prevent overloads on the Wolfs Crossing 345/138 kV TR81 and 138 kV Wolfs - Frontenac L11102 line, an SPS will open 138 kV CB TR81 low side CB upon sensing the opening of the facility as defined in Section 5 with TR81 exceeding its emergency rating.
-DOM SERC Clover RAS Operational Y 2013 Disarmed VACAR - - ability and thermal issue (as defined in Section 5) - r station.
-When n armed, the RAS will trip Clover DOM SERC Bath County-Valley Stability Trip Scheme Operational Y 2014 Disarmed • • ability issues at Bath Co ingency loss (as defined , , , • rea.
-Depending on the number of DOM SERC North Hampton RAS Operational Y 2017 Disarmed - - cy thermal and voltage on area constraints. constraints in the Pe ninsula area.
-T he RAS may b e armed if the contingency loss (as defined in PE RFC Peach Bottom #1 Transformer Operational N Pre-1995 Armed To mitigate stability concerns when Muddy Run is generating or pumping, the RAS will trip the Muddy Run 5-8 units.
-If a contingency as defined in Section 5 occurs, the Peach Bottom '675' & '475' 230 kV CBs will open and a transfer trip will be issued to the Muddy Run #2 230 kV bus.

-то RRO RAS/SPS Name Planning or Operational Telem.
-(Y/N) Year of Installation Default Status Notified Neighbor Description PE RFC Planebrook 785 CB & 985 CB Planning N 2008 Disarmed To mitigate post contingency low voltages at Planebrook 230 kV when the 34 kV load at Planebrook exceeds 225 MVA.
+(Y/N) Year of Installation Default Status Notified Neighbor Description COMED RFC Powerton L0302 and L0304 Unit Trip Schemes Operational N 2017 Disarmed MISO To prevent To prevent first swing instability of the Powerton units as a result of a close-in three-phase faults during certain line outages.
+COMED RFC Wolfs Crossing TR 81 RAS Operational N 2006 Armed • AS will open 138 kV CB TR81 ding its emergency rating.
+DOM SERC Clover RAS Operational Y 2013 Disarmed VACAR - - ability and thermal issue as defined in the operat - • n armed, the RAS will trip Clover DOM SERC Bath County-Valley Stability Trip Scheme Operational Y 2014 Disarmed - - ability issues at Bath Co - - rea.
+Depending on the number of of units.
+DOM SERC North Hampton RAS Operational Y 2017 Disarmed The North H Hampton F RAS has been decommi ssioned for use in op perations.
+PE RFC Peach Bottom #1 Transformer Operational N Pre-1995 Armed то RRO RAS/SPS Name Planning or Operational Default Status Notified Neighbor Description defined in To mitigate stability concerns when Muddy Run is generating or pumping, the RAS will trip the Muddy Run 5-8 units.
+If a contingency as defined in the operational procedure occurs, the Peach Bottom '675' & '475' 230 kV CBs will open and a transfer trip will be issued to the Muddy Run #2 230 kV bus.
+PE PE RFC Planebrook 785 CB & Planning N 2008 Disarmed the voltage would initia To mitigate post contingency low voltages at Planebrook 230 kV when the 34 kV load at Planebrook exceeds 225 MVA.
 The scheme mitigates the voltage depression by isolating only one Planebrook 34 kV bus to be fed from the remaining distribution transformer.
 A stuck facility event would initiate the scheme and trip all (4) 34 kV Bus Tie CBs.
 Additionally, the scheme protects the remaining 230/34 kV distribution transformer from a post-contingency emergency overload during peak load conditions.
 (NOTE: Non-Operational due to being stuck breaker contingency.)
-PPL RFC Susquehanna 500 kV Caddy Corner Scheme Planning N 2014 Armed - - instability, a rejection sc scheme is not fully redu • tions during other 500 kV outages nal contingency).
-PN-FE RFC Homer City #2 & #3 Unit Stability Trip Schemes Operational Y Pre-2008 Disarmed NYISO - To mitigate unit instability for potential configurations that would isolate either Homer City Unit #2 or #3 onto one 345 kV line, a Unit Stability Trip Scheme is armed to trip Unit #2 or #3 whenever the facilities as defined in Section 5 are opened.
+PN-FE RFC Homer City #2 & Operational Y Pre-2008 Disarmed NYISO Schemes Trip Schen To mitigate unit instability for potential configurations that would isolate either Homer City Unit #2 or #3 onto one 345 kV line, a Unit Stability Trip Scheme is armed to trip Unit #2 or #3 whenever the facilities as defined in the operational procedure are opened.
+Note STS-1 is non-redundant.